codecentric/jira-jenkins-plugin/README.md

 Go to the edit-page of the displayed gadget, in the upper righthand corner of the gadget.
 Enter the required fields and select save.
 The gadget should now display the data from the jenkins-server.

+If the jenkins-server does not require authentication please leave the fields userName and password empty.
+Otherwise it is possible that the data will not be displayed.

+If the jenkins-server requires authentication the Jenkins chart Gadget will display the selected graphic only if you are logged in.
+Links displayed by the other gadgets have the same limitation and require you to be logged in to work.